parrt/msds501/notes/programming.md

 3. Process the data, which can mean training a machine learning model, computing summary statistics, or optimizing a cost function
 4. Emit results, which can be anything from simply printing an answer to saving data to the disk to generating a fancy visualization

-These course-grain steps form the broad outline of an analytics program written in any language.
+Writing a program for a specific problem means figuring out what each of those steps are, though not all programs will use every step.
 Let's take a look at the template in action on a trivial problem, computing the average of some numbers:

 1. Locate a file with some numbers
 2. Load the data from the file into a list structure in memory